 Under liquidation, certain equity classes are classed differently, with some providing more favourable tax outcomes for shareholders than others.

-Here’s a summary of the tax treatment of liquidators distributions compared to those outside of liquidation:
+Here’s a summary of the tax treatment of distributions by a liquidator compared to those outside of liquidation:

 |Retained Profits (to the extent it represents assessable income)||Dividend||Dividend|